Almarch/tamaR/README.md

 ## Note on the C++ structure

 Tamalib has been implemented on [Arduino](https://github.com/GaryZ88/Arduinogotchi), with a bit of re-writing.
-The Arduino version is the starting point for tamaR C++ module.
-The java module for the ROM conversion has also been adapted from ArduinoGotchi (the type declaration is different).
+The Arduino version is the starting point for tamaR C++ module, including the ROM conversion step.

 Because Rcpp dependencies management was not trivial, I gathered all tamalib code into a monolithic tamalib.cpp program.